cm-1-0/cm-1-0/README.md

 - 👋 Hi, I’m @cm-1-0
 - 👀 I’m interested in Html, Python, Css
 - 🌱 I’m currently learning Front-End development using html and css
-- 💞️ I’m looking to collaborate on anything for expirence
+- 💞️ I’m looking to collaborate on anything for expirence(open projects)
 - 📫 How to reach me cm@nonsponsored.com

 <!---